Quick Answer

 - Dividends and interest count as account activity, so an account receiving them is not dormant for escheatment.

-- Reg FD applies to issuers, not broker-dealers: intentional selective disclosure = simultaneous, unintentional = promptly.
+- Reg FD applies to issuers, not broker-dealers: intentional selective disclosure must be simultaneous.

 One-Breath Recap

-Confirmations disclose capacity by settlement date, statements run quarterly unless there is activity, and only realized gains are taxable.
+Confirmations disclose capacity by settlement date, statements run quarterly, monthly for penny stock or option-entry accounts, and only realized gains are taxable.
 Account transfers move through the Automated Customer Account Transfer Service on a one-then-three business-day clock, address changes ping the old address within thirty days, and records keep for lifetime, six, four, or three years.
 Nail the capacity split, the transfer clock, and the retention ladder, and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Account Communications and Records unit for the complete lesson.
+Read the full Account Communications and Records unit.